 But what about tile?

-…and I can’t finish out without sharing my favorite floor tile – this flattened hexagon.
+…and I can’t finish out this house flip materials list without sharing my favorite floor tile – this flattened hexagon.
 It’s so good.

 That’s a wrap!